leeluna0476/bitmap_serializer/README.md

 1. Draw a new picture.
    - Set the image size.
    - Set the filename.
-   - Select a color palette.
+   - Choose a color palette.
 (Gray, RGB, Purple, or else)
-   - Select a background color.
+   - Choose a background color.
 (Black or White)
    - And...
 DRAW!
 2. Load a drafted file.
    - Continue drawing.